Top alternative banks and apps to Monzo

 Chase

-Both of these accounts allow you to set up direct debits, receive your salary and make transfers.
+Both the Monzo and Chase accounts allow you to set up direct debits, receive your salary and make transfers.
 Both accounts also offer round ups, enabling you to round up your card transactions and put money into a savings pot.
 Chase pays interest on this balance, while Monzo doesn’t, but Monzo also offers separate savings accounts that pay interest.

 Chase and Monzo both have a UK banking licence and offer FSCS protection.
 They also offer fee-free spending abroad, although Monzo limits the amount of fee-free ATM cash withdrawals each month.
-Unlike Monzo, Chase pays interest on account balances and customers can earn cashback as they spend for the first year.
+Unlike Monzo, Chase customers can earn cashback as they spend for the first year.
 On the other hand, Monzo offers a more established app, with budgeting tools and spending categories.
 It also allows international payments, while Chase doesn’t.

 Monese

-Monzo and Monese both offer 3 plan types, one of which is free and 2 of which charge a monthly fee.
+While Monzo offers 4 plan types, Monese offers 3.
+In both cases, one plan is free, while the others charge a monthly fee.
 Monese lets customers have both UK and European accounts and international transfers can be carried out for a fee.
 Customers can also receive international payments.
-Monzo, meanwhile, has teamed up with Wise to allow you to send international payments but it’s not currently possible to receive them.
+You can send and receive international payments with Monzo too.

 If you’re looking to spend abroad, you can do so fee-free with Monzo, but ATM withdrawals are only free up to a monthly limit.
 Depending on the plan you choose, Monese might also limit the number of fee-free transactions you can make overseas each month.